tejveeer/ICS4U/webdev_exercises/README.md

 ## Current Progress
 1. Have a basic idea of CSS-HTML interaction through tutorials online, now for a more comprehensive understanding, I'll be relying on the specifications and MDN resources.
 (Feb.
 4)
+2. Learned specificity, inheritance, possible selector syntaxes.
+Going to learn flexbox now.
+(Feb.
+5)
+   1. Currently also investigating how `<div>`, `<section>` and `<article>` differ and which to use in specific contexts.
+   2. Will also look further into combinators and box model after learning basics of flexbox.